QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 (slr:optimal-values)=
 ## Calculating Optimal Values

-Now let us use calculus to compute the optimal values for $\alpha$ and $\beta$ to solve the ordinary least squares solution.
+Now let us use calculus to solve the optimization problem and compute the optimal values for $\alpha$ and $\beta$ to find the ordinary least squares solution.

 First taking the partial derivative with respect to $\alpha$